 - Give peace of mind: we will make sure your application is correctly completed

-- Secure: we will ensure your application is electronically submitted and depending on the type of application, serve on the relevant Responsible Authorities
+- Secure: we will ensure your application is electronically submitted.
+Depending on the type of application, we will serve on the relevant Responsible Authorities

 Please go to our Licensing Direct page for further details and to find out how you can take advantage of our services.
 Over 1000 applicants have used this service.
 Customers surveyed said that they would either recommend or use this service again.

 N.B.
-This Authority is under a duty to protect the public funds it administers, and to this end may use the information you provide on your application form for the prevention and detection of fraud.
-It may also share this information with other bodies responsible for auditing or administering public funds for these purposes.
+This Authority is under a duty to protect the public funds it administers.
+To this end we may use the information you provide on your application form for the prevention and detection of fraud.
+We may also share this information with other bodies responsible for auditing or administering public funds for these purposes.